eugene-zuban/c-practice/README.md

 2. [Minimal tree:](https://github.com/jack-zuban/c-practice/blob/master/trees-and-graphs/minimal-tree/minimal-tree/main.c) Create a minimal binary search tree from a sorted (INC order) array with unique integers.

+3. [List Of Depths:] (https://github.com/jack-zuban/c-practice/blob/master/trees-and-graphs/list-of-depths/list-of-depths/main.c) Create a linked list of all the nodes at each depth from the given binary tree.

+4. [List Of Depth:] (https://github.com/jack-zuban/c-practice/blob/master/trees-and-graphs/list-of-depth/list-of-depth/main.c) Create a linked list of all the nodes of a specified depth from a given binary tree.
+Result will have one linked list for a given depth.

 **Recursion and Dynamic programming**
 1. [Triple Step:](https://github.com/jack-zuban/c-practice/blob/master/recursion-and-dynamic-programming/triple-step/triple-step/main.c) Count how many possible ways a child can run up a staircase with n steps jumping 1, 2 or 3 steps at a time.
 Memorization solution.